spatialaudio/oer_jupyter_readthedocs/source/how_to.rst

 As you can see the this workflow will also automatically install all requirements from a :code:`requirements.txt`.
 The :code:`notebook_ci.yml`, :code:`requirements.txt`, as well as a :code:`lint_nb.yml` file, that can be used for automatic linting, are included in the provided `cookiecutter template`_.
 You have a choice to include them on project creation.
-More on that in the cookiecutter template section.
+More on that in the Cookiecutter template section.
 **TBC...**

 Referencing
 ^^^^^^^^^^^

 For others to be able to properly reference your OER you should mark a well maintained state of your repository as a release.
 It should also be done at all major revisions of the project.
-Within GitHub you can tag specific states of your project as releases.
+Within GitHub, you can tag specific states of your project as releases.
-Additionally you can attach a `digital object identifier (DOI)`_ through services like `zenodo`_.
+Additionally, you can attach a `digital object identifier (DOI)`_ through services like `zenodo`_.

 Interacting with Notebooks
 --------------------------